edrandall-dev/python/README.md

 # python-pong
 This is a simple pong game, written in python.

+Update 10/07